 If you find there are still clumps in your batter after melting and sifting you can pass the batter through a fine meshed sieve.
 This will smoothen out your batter.

-Egg Whites
+Whipping Egg Whites

 This is one of the most important steps when making Japanese cheesecake as it gives the cake its signature fluffy texture.

-When whipping the egg whites make sure that it comes to stiff peaks.
-Having a stable meringue will prevent your cake from cracking while giving it a perfect rise.
-Once you reach stiff peaks you want to beat the egg whites on medium-low for 2 minutes or so to stabilise the meringue.
+Once you reach soft peaks you want to beat the egg whites on low for 2 minutes or so to stabilise the meringue.
 This ensures there are no large air bubbles in your batter, preventing the possibility of cracking.

 The next step is folding the meringue into the batter.
 We want to be careful not to deflate the air bubbles created, but also make sure that it is fully incorporated.
 To do achieve this I split the folding into two steps

-- Add one quarter of the meringue to the cake batter and whisk the egg whites in well.
+- Add one-quarter of the meringue to the cake batter and whisk the egg whites in well.
 It is ok to deflate air at this point as we are just trying to lighten the batter and prepare it for folding

 - Then transfer the lightened cake batter to the egg whites, before carefully folding the batter through the meringue until completely incorporated